DanialArab/Docker/README.md

-        ls # to list the files and directories ls -l # to print a long list cd / # to go to the root directory in from of cd we can have relative or absolute path, a relative path is relative to where we are and in contrast the absolute path always starts with the root directory cd bin # to go to the bin directory cd .. # to go one level up cd ../.. # to go two levels up
+        ls # to list the files and directories ls -l # to print a long list cd / # to go to the root directory a quick point: in front of cd we can have relative or absolute path, a relative path is relative to where we are and in contrast the absolute path always starts with the root directory cd bin # to go to the bin directory cd .. # to go one level up cd ../.. # to go two levels up